anoobbacker/election-leaderboard/prediction/output1.md

   - **LDF (CPI(M)):** Approximately 38-42%
   - **UDF (INC):** Approximately 34-38%
   - **NDA (BJP):** Approximately 20-23%
-This projection is based on observed trends, current candidate strength, as well as the apparent decrease in voter turnout and electorate dynamics.'
+This projection is based on observed trends, current candidate strength, as well as the apparent decrease in voter turnout and electorate dynamics.

 # Kollam
-content="To predict the election result for the Kollam constituency in 2024, let's analyze the data in detail:
+To predict the election result for the Kollam constituency in 2024, let's analyze the data in detail:
 1. **Historical Context and Trends**:
    - In 2009, N. Peethambara Kurup of the Indian National Congress (INC) won with a vote share of 47.74% and a margin of 17,531 votes.
    - In 2014, N.K.
 Premachandran of the Revolutionary Socialist Party (RSP) won with a vote share of 46.47% and a margin of 37,649 votes, indicating a significant increase in margin.